rust-lang/rfcs/text/0000-failure-box.md

 > If an error was caused by another error and the conversion happened through
 > `FromError` it can be a good idea to expose the original error here.
 There
-> is no guarnatee and requirement that this happens.
+> is no guarantee and requirement that this happens.
 This also is completely
 > orthogonal to the optional traceback support.
 See later for more information.

 ## Error Trait Bounds and TypeId